gregmuellegger/django-autofixture/README.rst

     fixture = AutoFixture(Entry)
     entries = fixture.create(10)

 Now you can play around and test your blog entries.
-By default dependecies of foreignkeys and many to many relations are solved by randomly selecting an already existing object of the related model.
+By default dependencies of foreignkeys and many to many relations are solved by randomly selecting an already existing object of the related model.
 What if you don't have one yet?
 You can provide the ``generate_fk`` attribute which allows the autofixture